 Taking part in the ceremonies Belsebuub has created to commemorate the sun’s journey and its symbolic portrayal of the distinct stages in the path of awakening has been an incredible learning process.
 It has opened up a fresh understanding of spirituality and appreciation of the interconnectedness of all life, and of life and the message of awakening.
 As well as this, I’ve enjoyed incorporating these events as ‘punctuation marks’ in the year; as times to focus more on the spiritual and to reflect on my own inner work.
 Belsebuub says it’s a time that mystical experiences are more accessible – I certainly feel this to be true.

 “Although the solstices and equinoxes are celestial events, they are also very personal ones.
 They communicate not only cosmic principles, but inner ones too, as the inner and outer worlds are connected.
 Each individual can have their own reasons for celebrating the solstices and equinoxes, but these celebrations give everyone participating an opportunity to experience spiritual principles directly.
-The spirit in life teaches – through these celebrations an individual can learn something personal about their own journey of consciousness, and a group celebrating can learn and perceive something together.” – Belsebuub and Angela Pritchard, A Guide to Celebrating the Solstices and Equinoxes
+The spirit in life teaches – through these celebrations an individual can learn something personal about their own journey of consciousness, and a group celebrating can learn and perceive something together.” – Belsebuub and Lara Atwood, A Guide to Celebrating the Solstices and Equinoxes